Investment properties in Canada

 As you can see, non-owner occupied investment properties require at least a 20% down payment.
 However, if you plan on living in one of the units, you can put down as little as 5-10%, depending on the total number of units in your property.

 If you put down anything less than 20% on an investment property, your maximum amortization period will be 25 years.
-However, if you put down 20% or more, you may qualify for a 30-year amortization period.
+However, if you put down 20% or more, you may qualify for a 30 or 35-year amortization period.
 This is one aspect of an investment property mortgage where it does not matter if the property will be owner-occupied or not.

 Investment properties with 1-4 units are eligible for very competitive mortgage rates, as mortgage default insurance exists to minimize the risk to lenders.
 When reviewing the charts, note that it's rare to find yourself in a situation where you would need to purchase mortgage default insurance after you make a down payment of 20% or more, but it's not impossible.
 Depending on your financial situation, your lender may require it, in order for you to access their best mortgage rates and terms.